shahmilav/blog/src/posts/england/day5__bath-stonehenge.md

 People in the area were pretty weird, too - one old couple mentioned that aliens built this to suck energy from the Earth.
 Another was meditating, someone else praying as if this was still a religious shrine as it was 5000 years ago.

 After about an hour at the site, we took the bus back to the station, and drove to Windsor.
 We had a two hour drive to Crowne Plaza, and the next day was long, since we had to do Windsor Castle and Buckingham Palace.

+The adults had drinks at the bar at the hotel, so all of us kids had lots of fun until about 2am.
+No one wanted to sleep.